 Optimizing a WordPress site can be a tedious process that involves improving the overall performance in a few optimization cycles.
-As WordPress plugin developers, we have dealt with several sites which included a large scale database with many installed WordPress plugins, and have managed to improve their performance as measured by the GTmetrix level.
+As WordPress plugin developers, we have dealt with hundreds of sites which included a large scale database with many installed WordPress plugins, and have managed to improve their performance as measured by the GTmetrix level.

 After we were done, the overall rating had jumped from D to E or A to B. This was also reflected in the time it took to load the website, which we view as one of the most important metrics in the optimization process.
 Basically, any optimization will improve your site speed, but the more different tacos you use increases your chances of improving site speed exponentially.

 Some of the techniques we used to optimize are supported by WordPress plugins, which can be freely downloaded and configured, while others needed more technical know-how.
 We have also included links to other useful articles that helped us in the optimization process.
 We believe this list reflects our best practices that had the greatest overall impact on improving the overall performance of the sites we dealt with.

 It’s common knowledge that for an image to load quickly, it must fit within its real dimensions and be light in storage space.
 Is better to optimize images before uploading them onto WordPress.
 Optimize your site images using Kraken or TinyPNG Making images smaller is ideal for websites because if you find a good image that works, you don’t want it to slow down the site.

 So you can optimize the image by making it smaller, while maintaining image quality, and then post it to your WordPress site without taking up a bunch of space and slowing the site speed.
 This is a simple and effective way to keep your WordPress site speed fast, and the images themselves are helpful tools for optimizing the individual pages of the website.